section-engineering-education/engineering-education/content/articles/how-to-use-lambdas-to-manipulate-through-a-collection-of-objects/index.md

 ### Introduction
 Java is an object-oriented programming language.
 The importance of the use of lambdas as a programmer is to make your code appear shorter, efficient, and above all functional.

 An object could be physical or imaginary, it just has to do with the way we see things in general.
-For example, a wallet is an object that has a method to store money, make money, add cards, get cards, this is physical while an account can also store money ,get balance and this is imaginary etc.
+For example, a wallet is an object that has a method to store money, make money, add cards, get cards, this is physical while an account can also store money, get balance and this is imaginary etc.

 Example 2: a bucket is an object that also has a method to store fluids either solid, liquid, or gas depending on what you want to store it with and get fluid.